CollinsKippy/CollinsKippy/README.md

-- 👋 Hi, I’m Collins.
-My new JavaScript/TypeScript-focused GitHub account.
+- 👋 Hi.
+This is my new JavaScript/TypeScript-focused GitHub account.
 - 👀 I've worked with Angular, .NET Stack, SQL Server and Azure commercially.
 - 🌱 Currently learning Android (Kotlin), Electron and Blender3D.
 - 💞️ Can collaborate on Angular projects.